augmentable-dev/tickgit/README.md

 ### Usage

 The most up to date usage will be the output of `tickgit --help`.
-THe most common usage, however, is `tickgit status` which will output a status report of the tickets in the git repository provided as the first argument.
+THe most common usage, however, is `tickgit status` which will print a status report of tickets for a given git repository.
+By default, it uses the current working directory.